TRASHY TUESDAY: LARRY KENT COVERS

 The Big Come-On is another relatively busy Miralles cover.
 It features the obligatory girl in a bikini looking directly at the reader with a provocative stare.
 While in the background there is a man, who looks vaguely like Clint Eastwood in ‘Dirty Harry’ holding the equally obligatory gun!
 The two tone drawing of the policeman/security guard with a torch kneeling over the spread-eagle corpse of a man in the foreground, is quite effective and gives the cover a strong seedy, big city feel.
 It is well done and adds a gritty tone to the cover.
 It is also one of the first to do away with the ‘I Hate Crime’ tagline.

-I can not identify the artist of Centerfold Be Damned (it seems to be Fez….), but it is in keeping with the style of the other Spanish artists around the early 1970s.
+Centerfold Be Damned is by another Spanish artist, Fernando Fernandez, who did a number of the Larry Kent covers.
 It has the typical mixture of violence, guns and a beautiful woman, but has a very washed out tone to it.
 All the action is on the left of the cover, leaving a large block of vacant, pale pink beige (on the original) to the right, which fades out the picture.
 The woman is also done in pale hues and is wearing a weird mohair looking coat.
 The clothing and the positioning of her in a broach-like sphere, also adds an old fashioned feel to it.
 The action scene is also in washed colours and the effectiveness of it is undercut by the awkward and unrealistic way that one of the men is holding his gun.
 I do not think it is a particularly good or striking cover, but apparently the people at Cleveland Publications liked it, as it was the second time that they used it.

 I do not have a copy, but it seems that the same cover was used some twelve months earlier on Look At Me (Larry Kent 729, 1973?).
 Apart from the title, the only difference would seem to be the use of the ‘I Hate Crime’ tagline on Look At Me (apologies for the poor copy below).

-Finally, I have not been able to find anything on the artist P. S. Albert who did the below cover for Nothing Counterfeit, but it is very good.
+Finally, I had not been able to find anything on the artist P. S. Albert who did the below cover for Nothing Counterfeit, but a reader of the blog ‘Jussi’ identified it as being by Albert Pujolar Soler.
+It is a very good cover.
 The girl in the silver bikini with improbably laced up matching shoes is very well drawn and the scattering of old coins and dollar notes fills up the space nicely.
 The traveler’s cheque is also cleverly positioned to draw your eye to the girl and gives the impression that she is hanging off it.
 And for once there is no sign of a gun!
 It is the only cover by P. S. Albert I have seen, but I like it.